Krazy-Killa/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 ## Preparation

 First we need to gather files necessary to patch our DMAR Table.
-If you've used the `SysReport` Quirk that is included with the Debug version of OpenCore, then you should have a `DMAR-1.aml` file residing inside your EFI Partition `SysReport/ACPI` folder, otherwise please follow the procedure [here](/Manual/dump.html#sysreport-quirk) to get started.
-Once you have the file, it is best to store it in a safe location for easy access later on in this section.
+If you've used the `SysReport` quirk that is included with the debug version of OpenCore, then you should already have the necessary files residing inside your EFI Partition `SysReport/ACPI` folder, otherwise please follow the procedure [here](/Manual/dump.html#sysreport-quirk) to get started.
+Navigate to that folder and verify you have a `DMAR-1.aml` file present, if so we are ready to proceed further.

 ## Manipulation